 Sara Dingledy is an experienced educator who has worked in a wide range of New York City schools.
 Most recently, she served as the Assistant Head Master of The Brooklyn Latin School (TBLS), one of the new specialized high schools in the NYC Department of Education.
 As the leader of teaching and learning at Brooklyn Latin, Sara shaped an innovative curriculum that emphasizes inquiry, Socratic Seminar, and consistent skill-based assessment.
 Sara came to Brooklyn Latin as a Resident Principal from New Leaders for New Schools, a nationally recognized Principal training program.
-Previously, she was a high school social studies teacher at Martin Luther King Jr., HS New York City where, in 2001, she was one of three founding teachers of the MLK High School of Art and Technology.
+Previously, she was a high school social studies teacher at Martin Luther King Jr., HS in New York City where, in 2001, she was one of three founding teachers of the MLK High School of Art and Technology.
 A graduate of Union College and the School for International Training, Sara has studied and worked in South Africa, the West Bank, Honduras, the U.K. and Venezuela.

-Aamir Rodriguez, Teacher Leader
+Aamir Rodriguez, Assistant Principal

 Aamir Rodriguez is a committed educator who has worked at several New York City high schools, primarily as a teacher of English, History, and Technology.
 Most recently, he worked at Fannie Lou Hamer Freedom High School in the Bronx, a small school committed to serving the needs of at-risk youth.
 There, he served as a teacher, an organizer of different grade-level and curricular teams, and the Director of Special Education.
 Through his work, he strived to support other teachers in their development, so that they could thoughtfully meet the needs of all students.
 Aamir has worked as a grantee and researcher for the National Endowment for the Humanities, and has developed workshops and panels for Brown University’s No Teacher Left Behind Conference, The Kennedy Center’s VSA Arts Symposium, and The Coalition of Essential School’s Fall Forum.

 Jozef Mackie is an enthusiastic, passionate Physical Education and Technology educator from London, United Kingdom.
 Jozef has global experience of teaching in schools in London, Los Angeles and now New York City.
 Most recently, he served as a lead PE teacher for a network of 15 schools in Inglewood, Los Angeles.
 Supporting teacher and curriculum development whilst being part of a successful extra curricular rugby program for over 300 students at risk.
 Part of the program was used as an ESPN documentary Scrum The Movie, highlighting the positive effects of rugby in high risk environments.

-Maxine Borowitz, Teacher Leader
+Maxine Borowitz, English

-Jacqueline Medori, Math Teacher
+Jacqueline Medori, Mathematics